Two types of skills

 Secrets: credentials the LLM never sees

 Skills that need API keys, passwords, or tokens declare them in theirsecrets array.
-At runtime, the execution layer provides a scoped ctx.secret() accessor:
+At runtime, the execution layer provides a scoped ctx.secret() accessor that resolves the value from the encrypted vault:

 Output sanitization